astral-sh/setup-uv/README.md

 ### Enable caching

-If you enable caching, the [uv cache](https://docs.astral.sh/uv/concepts/cache/) will be cached to the GitHub Actions Cache.
+If you enable caching, the [uv cache](https://docs.astral.sh/uv/concepts/cache/) will be uploaded to the GitHub Actions cache.
 This can speed up runs that reuse the cache by several minutes.

 > [!TIP]
 >